 4. Retrieve the information on your own (Test yourself)

 Study up to the point where you can put away your textbook or study material and write out the topic in words and diagrams.
 When you have produced everything you can remember, go back to your material and check for incorrect information.
 It is very important to find out what you’ve missed or what you don’t understand.

 Once you have identified this information, go back to the previous steps to understand the points you missed or did not understand.
 Then you can perform this step again!

 Ask from teachers if you don’t understand the concept even after 2-3 attempts.

 5. Avoid procrastination

 Procrastination is a serious problem.
 If you avoid studying regularly, the above methods won’t help you.
-This study process will not work well in short time (when you hustle during the last few months before the exam).
+This study process may not work well in a short time (when you hustle during the last few months before the exam).
 You need to plan and execute a study schedule now.

 6. Get proper sleep and rest